mckn-larp/history/README.md

 - **Shifting Gauntlets**: In areas of trauma or intense memory (battlefields, desecrated holy sites), the Gauntlet “breathes,” thinning and thickening with emotional resonance.
 - **Echo-Walkers**: Strange entities that move *between* veils.
 They resemble afterimages of people who died violently or beings that slipped through during Maelstrom tears.

----

 > **Reminder for Players:** Most supernatural beings are aware of *one layer*—those who can see beyond often pay a price.
 The veils here are thin, but not forgiving.

 ---

-> For more detail, check your genre guide or ask the ST team for what's available to your character.

 ## Themes to Expect